gbti-network/py-snapshots-for-ai/readme.md

-# Snapshots for AI
+# Snapshots.py for AI

-Snapshots for AI is a tool that allows you to quickly generate machine/AI-readable documentation that shows your project's current folder and file structure, as well as the updated contents of all the files, all inside a markdown file.
+Snapshots.py is a tool that allows you to quickly generate machine/AI-readable documentation that shows your project's current folder and file structure, as well as the updated contents of all the files, all inside a markdown file.

 ![Snapshots Quick Demonstration](https://gbti.io/wp-content/uploads/2023/03/snapshots_for_ai_gif.gif)

 ## Installation

-To use Snapshots for AI, you'll need to have Python installed on your machine.
+To use Snapshots.py, you'll need to have Python installed on your machine.
 If you don't have Python installed, you can download it from the [official Python website](https://www.python.org/downloads/).

 After installing Python, you need to install the required dependencies by running the following command in the terminal: